oreopie/physics-aware-dl/README.md

 **The code will be released soon.**

-The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Raising AI systems' awareness for geoscience knowledge: symbiotic integration of physical approaches and deep learning***" (which has been submitted to a journal for peer-reviewing).
+The code demonstrates the Keras implementation of the hybrid DL model as proposed in paper "***Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning***" (which has been submitted to a journal for peer-reviewing).

 Please refer to the file `License.txt` for the license governing this code.

 If you use this repository in your work, please cite:

-**Jiang S., Zheng Y., and Solomatine D. (2019) Raising AI systems’ awareness for geoscience knowledge: symbiotic integration of physical approaches and deep learning.
+**Jiang S., Zheng Y., and Solomatine D. (2019) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning.
 Unpublished work.**

 If you have any questions or suggestions with the code or find a bug, please let us know.
 Contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*